DoraAgyemang/SQL-and-Power-BI-Analysis/README.md

  ![image](https://github.com/MYZDEE/SQL-and-Power-BI-Analysis/assets/128803445/3b1b9777-9d2e-4687-8c7f-9a55d2f2a7c2)<p>

 ### Conclusion
-In conclusion the Visuals created are interrelated and used for organizational purposes.
-These are the necessary analysis from the data. however different analysis csn be derive from the data to serve different purposes.
+In conclusion the Visuals created are analysis to find out the products with the highest sales within the month, the total prices of the products, Average cost of the products ect.
+These are the necessary analysis from the data.
+However, these are not the aonly analysis that can be done with the data available.